rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH4.md

 # let is_uppercase = function
 	'A' ..
 'Z' -> true;;
 "Characters 19-49:
-Warning: this pattern-amtching is not exhaustive.
+Warning: this pattern-matching is not exhaustive.
 Here is an example of a value that is not matched:
 'a'`"
 ```